aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-05-03-got-accepted-into-gsoc.md

 - integration tests
 ---

-In the closing moments of the MiniDebconf in Belo Horizonte, as I made my way to the airport to return home, a notification lit up my phone: I had been accepted into Google Summer of Code.
-It was surreal, incredibly exciting news that left me buzzing with anticipation.
+In the final moments of the MiniDebconf in Belo Horizonte, as I was heading to the airport to go back home, a notification popped up on my phone: I had been accepted into Google Summer of Code.
+It was a surreal and incredibly exciting moment.

 ###### Snapshot: MiniDebconf Belo Horizonte 2024
 ![Small Picture](/assets/images/minidc.jpg)